Community Corrections/Home Confinement

 St. Anthony’s Haven

 - An emergency shelter for homeless men and women is located at 409-411 Olive Street, Scranton.
 Separate facilities for both sexes are available.
 It is open 365 days a year – summer and winter hours vary.
 The Shelter provides a place to sleep and share companionship.
-Snacks, shower facilities and laundry services are also available.
+Meals, snacks, shower facilities and laundry services are also available.

 - Catholic Social Services of Lackawanna County and Mercy Health Partners have formed a partnership as co-developers of an apartment building near Lake Scranton.
 It provides unique “supportive” housing services to eligible senior citizens who live independently, but may need light housekeeping, meals, transportation, and health related services as they continue to age.